znzhao/ECO395M-HW-zz5339/Final Project/final_project.md

 </tr>
 <tr class="even">
 <td>instrumentalness</td>
-<td>Predicts whether a track contains no vocals. 鈥淥oh鈥? and 鈥渁ah鈥? sounds are treated as instrumental in this context.
-Rap or spoken word tracks are clearly 鈥渧ocal鈥?.
+<td>Predicts whether a track contains no vocals.
+“Ooh??? and “aah??? sounds are treated as instrumental in this context.
+Rap or spoken word tracks are clearly “vocal???.
 The closer the instrumentalness value is to 1.0, the greater likelihood the track contains no vocal content.
 Values above 0.5 are intended to represent instrumental tracks, but confidence is higher as the value approaches 1.0.</td>
 </tr>
 <tr class="odd">
 <td>liveness</td>